Whaling in the Netherlands: 17th century

 Whaling in the waters around Spitsbergen shifted after 1670 because of a modification of the whales migratory patterns.
 Some have attributed this change to a global warming trend which permitted the whales to return to their normal summer grounds off the northeast coast of Greenland, but it could have been simply that whales who had survived aggressive whale hunting in earlier seasons were simply avoiding the whalers.

 In 1684, 246 Dutch whalers captured 1,185 whales in the waters off Spitsbergen.
 Typically, whaling expeditions hunted the Bowhead whale, which is a slow-moving unhurried creature which yields plenty of oil.
 Their high percentage of body fat also meant that they floated when dead and, therefore, were easy to tow back to the land.

 18th century

-During the 17th and 18th century the people from the North Frisian Islands enjoyed a reputation of being very skilled mariners, and most Dutch whaling ships bound for Greenland and Svalbard would have a crew of North Frisian islanders.
+During the 17th and 18th century the people from the Frisian Wadden Sea islands of the Netherlands and Germany were very active in the whaling.
+During the heydays of the Dutch Republic about fifty to sixty percent of the whaling personnel was of Frisian origin, either Frisians from the Netherlands or Germany.
+From the second half of the 18th century onward especially, the people of the North Frisian Islands enjoyed a reputation of being very skilled mariners, and most Dutch whaling ships bound for Greenland and Svalbard would have a crew of North Frisian islanders.
 Especially Föhr island has been recorded as a stronghold of whaling personnel.
 At the height of Dutch whaling in the year 1762, 1,186 seamen from Föhr were serving on Dutch whaling vessels alone and 25% of all shipmasters on Dutch whaling vessels were people from Föhr.

 Dutch supremacy in whaling over other European competitors like France, Germany and Britain diminished in the second half of the 18th century.